MYOR-Mitchell/TheTechAcademy/README.md

 # tech-assignments
- different projects or assignments from Tech Academy course.
+ different projects or task from Tech Academy course.